Skip to content

 assertEquals(testData, result.getOrNull())

-assertEquals(1, fake.fetchDataCallCount.value)
+assertEquals(1, fake.fetchDataCalls.value.size)

 }